-Important: This interval Timer can be used to remind you when a period, up to 24 hours and 00 minutes, expires.
+Important: This interval timer can be used to remind you when a period, up to 99 minutes and 00 seconds, expires.
 It can be used independently of any other oven activity and can be set while another oven function is operating.
-The Timer does not control the oven.
+The timer does not control the oven.

-To set Timer
+To set Minute Timer